willow-ahrens/Swizzles.jl/docs/src/index.md

 In the above example, we see that `Swizzle(max, 2)(A)[i] == maximum(A[:, i])`.

-`Swizzles` overrides broadcast rules to apply Swizzles to an entire array instead of applying the `Swizzle` pointwise, so we also get
+Swizzles overrides broadcast rules to apply `Swizzle` to an entire array instead of applying the `Swizzle` pointwise to each element, so we also get

 ```
 julia> Swizzle(max, 2).(A)